 Immunology is a mandatory course in the study of Dental Medicine, it is listened to during the 2nd year of study.
 The course is carried out in a continuous during the two weeks.
-The course consists of 20 hours of lectures and 10 hours of seminars, which totals 30 class hours.
+The course consists of 20 hours of lectures and 10 hours of seminars, which totals 30 class hours, the value equivalent to 4 ECTS credits.